pbenettin/TracerExperiment_WATSON/readme.md

 ## Measurement strategy

 The image below shows the tracer application area from the top and identifies the different measurement locations.
-The individual measurement strategies are described below.
+The individual measurements are described below.

 ![](MeasurementSummary.jpg)

 ### Brilliant Blue Dye data

-We excavated 4 transects and collected 2 pictures (Left and Right) from each of them.
+We excavated 4 transects and took 2 pictures (Left and Right) from each of them.

 ![](DyeImageData/TransectsScheme.png)